remix-run/remix/.changeset/three-cars-dream.md

 "@remix-run/express": patch
 ---

-Vite: update the express adapter to use `req.originalUrl` when a basename is present
+Vite: Update the express adapter to use `req.originalUrl` when an application `basename` is present